-Notice FHEO 2020-012013 01 states that PHAs should initially follow the Department of Justice (DOJ) analysis to assessing whether an animal is athe PHA should first evaluate the request as a service animal under the Americans with Disabilities Act (ADA).
+Notice FHEO 2020-01 states that PHAs should initially follow the Department of Justice (DOJ) analysis to assessing whether an animal is a service animal under the Americans with Disabilities Act (ADA).
 Under the ADA, a service animal means any dog that is individually trained to do work or perform tasks for the benefit of an individual with a disability, including a physical, sensory, psychiatric, intellectual, or other mental disability.
 Other species of animals, whether wild or domestic, trained or untrained, are not service animals for the purposes of this definition.
 The work or tasks performed by a service animal must be directly related to the individual's disability.

-As a best practice, housing providers may use the following questions to help them determine if an animal is a service animal under the ADA: The PHA may only ask whether the dog is a service animal required due to a disability, and what tasks the animal has been trained to perform.
+As a best practice, housing providers may use the following questions to help them determine if an animal is a service animal under the ADA: